laravel/docs/migrations.md

     $table->longText('description');

-When utilizing MySQL or MariaDB, you may append `charset('binary')` modifier to get `LONGBLOB` equivalent column:
+When utilizing MySQL or MariaDB, you may apply a `binary` character set to the column in order to create a `LONGBLOB` equivalent column:

     $table->longText('data')->charset('binary'); // LONGBLOB